Michel Pablo: Leadership of the Fourth International

-By 1944, Pablo was fully involved with the movement and was elected the General Secretary of its European Bureau, which had re-established contact between the Trotskyist parties.
-As leader of the European Bureau, Pablo also played a key role in re-unifying, re-centralising and re-orienting the Fourth International (FI).
+In February 1944, Pablo, fully involved with the movement, was elected the General Secretary of the European Bureau of the Fourth International (FI), which had re-established contact among the European Trotskyist parties.
+As leader of the European Bureau, Pablo also played a key role in re-unifying, re-centralising and re-orienting the FI.

+In March 1944, he mediated the reunification of the French Trotskyist parties into PCI.

 In July 1946, he visited Greece to help convene the Unification Congress of the Greek Trotskyist groups in Penteli, which successfully reunified the two main Trotskyist parties, EDKE (formerly EOKDE) and (Agis Stinas') DEKE, into KDKE.

 Pablo and Ernest Mandel were instrumental in winning the FI to a position that asserted that the Eastern European states conquered by the Soviet Armed Forces in 1944–45 had by 1948 become what they described as deformed workers' states.

 Pablo participated in the Second World-Congress in April 1948 and served as General Secretary of the FI from 1948 to 1960.